How to Calculate Growth Rate (and Different Types of Growth Rate)

 Measuring growth rate depends on which variable you are looking to assess.
 I’ll break down what the process looks like for measuring revenue growth, market share growth, and user growth rate.

 Revenue is the most common metric used to measure the growth rate of a business.
 Basically, it’s the king of all SaaS metrics in terms of growth.
-Revenue growth is the increase or decrease of a company’s sales between two periods.
+Revenue growth is the increase or decrease of a company’s sales between two periods, whether it's over a number of years or just a few quarters.
 It’s shown as a percentage and demonstrates the degree to which your company’s revenue has grown or shrunk over time.

-This equation can be calculated annually, quarterly, and/or monthly.
+This equation can be calculated annually (annual growth rate), quarterly, and/or monthly.
 Measuring revenue growth in this way calculates both positive and negative changes in revenue growth—giving you a more realistic outlook on your company’s financial health.

 Revenue vs net income